Bad Medicine for Dr. Drugs: Reception

 William A. Barton reviewed this adventure in The Space Gamer No. 72, and commented that "Overall, within its concept, Bad Medicine for Dr. Drugs is an excellent adventure for Superworld (or Champions), though those of us long out of high school may have to work a bit harder to bring it off.
 With that qualification, I recommend it."

-In the November–December 1984 edition of Different Worlds (Isse 37), Russell Grant Collins liked the more local nature of the adventure, pointing out that for the players "There's no earth-shaking menace that they have to defeat.
+In the November–December 1984 edition of Different Worlds (Issue 37), Russell Grant Collins liked the more local nature of the adventure, pointing out that for the players "There's no earth-shaking menace that they have to defeat.
 If they fail today, they'll get to try again tomorrow."
 He also commended the investigative aspect, unusual for combat-oriented superhero games.
 He concluded by giving it an average rating of 2 out of 4, saying, "I would recommend this scenario to people who play Superworld or Champions, especially those in high school.
 It's quite a good change of pace from the usual superhero slugfest."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan called this "a goofy, engaging adventure."